KiraTheCoder/Movies-N-TV_shows/README.md

 - Showing popular movies  and tv shows.
 - One can search their favorite Movies and Tv shows.

-# Developing using HTML CSS and Vanila JS
+# Developing using HTML CSS and Vanilla JS